Keyboard matrix

 Category: ConceptsOrigin: Official

-A matrix (also called a "key-matrix" to make the context clear) is a form of circuitry arrangement useful for negating the need for having separate circuits for each key on a keyboard.
-Key-matrices exist as a two-axis grid-like formation of traces where contact points of a key-switch are given at various intersections between the two axes known as columns and rows.
-For typical ohmic keyboards, keys can be registered on a key-matrix when its controller sequentially energises traces on one axis to see if electricity returns on the other.
-A key-matrix could be made of traces on a hard PCB or a membrane assembly.
+A keyboard matrix is a form of circuitry arrangement useful for negating the need for having separate circuits for each key on a keyboard.
+Keymatrices exist as a two-axis grid-like formation of traces where contact points of a keyswitch are given at various intersections between the two axes known as columns and rows.
+For typical ohmic keyboards, keys can be registered on a keymatrix when its controller sequentially energises traces on one axis to see if electricity returns on the other.
+A keymatrix could be made of traces on a hard PCB or a membrane assembly.
+The keymatrix grid is also typically not the same as the physical keys locations, so (for example) a problem with a trace could affect keys in what might appear to be a random fashion.

 Sources